zhijing31/Diabetes-Statistical-Report/README.md

-## 📝 Project Title: Diabetes Statistical Report
+## 📝 Project Title: Diabetes Prediction and Analysis

 This project investigates key health indicators associated with diabetes using classification models.